jonfriesen/get-release-by-tag/README.md

         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         with:
-          upload_url: ${{ steps.get_release_by_tag.outputs.release.data.upload_url }} # This pulls from the GET RELEASE BY TAG step above, referencing it's ID to get its release object, which include a `upload_url`.
+          upload_url: ${{ steps.get_release_by_tag.outputs.upload_url }} # This pulls from the GET RELEASE BY TAG step above, referencing it's ID to get its release object, which include a `upload_url`.
 See this blog post for more info: https://jasonet.co/posts/new-features-of-github-actions/#passing-data-to-future-steps
           asset_path: ./my-artifact.zip
           asset_name: my-artifact.zip
           asset_content_type: application/zip